uwe-app/cookbook/collections/pagination/README.md

-# Entities
+# Collections Pagination

-An example of using a JSON `document` provider with `page` configured to paginate the results.
+An example of using a JSON `document` provider with `page` configured for a query to generate pages from a collection.

 ## Credits